wpswings/woo-one-click-upsell-funnel/README.md

-=What Products does this plugin supports?=
+## What Products does this plugin supports?

 **Free Version**: Only Simple Products

 **Premium version**: Simple, Variable and Subscription products.

-=How can I use Custom Page Shortcodes for BUY NOW and NO THANKS?=
+## How can I use Custom Page Shortcodes for BUY NOW and NO THANKS?

 For “Buy Now” shortcode: